jay-joshy/allergyguide/content/topics/hypersensitivity/dermatology/chronic_urticaria.md

 *** if COLD induced:
 there is a risk of more severe reactions including anaphylaxis.
 As such, we have advised to keep her Epi Pen and to avoid significant cold exposures (cold plunges in water).

-.
-For non-pharmacologic management, .
-.
-Food avoidance with elimination diets is not helpful for CSU.
-.
-Should the maximum dose of antihistamine be intolerable or insufficient to manage symptoms, we can investigate further for alternative etiologies and disease markers, and consider biologic anti IgE treatment (omalizumab).

 # approach

 prefer mcmac simple approach overall